eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_metadata_analyzer.md

 ![ama_6.png](images/ama_6.png)

 How many fields exist in these tables?
-Is there are many fields (hundreds for example) in a table, it is likely that the developer is using a `SELECT * FROM` approach, and likely have many fields that aren't used for analysis in the application.
+If there are many fields (hundreds for example) in a table, it is likely that the developer is using a `SELECT * FROM` approach, and likely have many fields that aren't used for analysis in the application.
 This is another prime opportunity to leverage Rob Wunderlich's [App Analyzer](https://qlikviewcookbook.com/tools/#squelch-taas-accordion-shortcode-content-5){:target="_blank"} to remove many fields.

 It is also worth considering the total record count of the tables.
 Are they at the appropriate level of grain?
 Is it possible that the table or portions of the table could be aggregated, or could alternative approaches like app segmentation, app chaining, or on-demand app generation be leveraged?